 The course integrates studio experience and idea development through sketching and landscape painting.
 Exposure to a range of materials and techniques and an emphasis on craft and material handling is designed to complement the study of perceptual and conceptual issues.
 Coursework combines intensive studio exploration with regular field trips to important artworks, churches and institutions in Cortona and other nearby Italian cities.
 In one unforgettable month, students will produce four paintings and extensive sketchbook work involving drawing and collage.

 School in Cortona, Italy

-The School in Cortona allows you the opportunity to travel to Cortona, Italy and enrol in U of A courses that take advantage of this unique Tuscan location.
-U of A professors conduct regular classroom lectures in English on diverse topics like Renaissance Art, Roman Civilization and Political Science.
-You can travel to see Michelangelo's David; you can live in a converted monastery dating back to the 1500s.
-Studying at the School in Cortona is about immersing yourself in a cultural experience.
+The School in Cortona allows students the opportunity to travel to Cortona, Italy, and to enrol in courses that take advantage of this unique Tuscan location.
+University of Alberta professors conduct regular classroom lectures in English on diverse topics like Renaissance Art, Roman Civilization, and Political Science.
+Students can travel to see Michelangelo's David; live in a converted monastery dating to the 1500s; study Giorgio Vasari's Santa Maria Nuova first-hand.